Sony Ericsson M600

-Sony Ericsson M600 (sold as M600i model in some markets and originally labelled M608c in other markets) is a 3G smartphone based upon the UIQ 3 platform (which is built upon Symbian OS 9.1).
+Sony Ericsson M600 (sold as M600i model in some markets and originally labelled M608c in other markets) is a 3G mobile phone based upon the UIQ 3 platform (which is built upon Symbian OS 9.1).
 It was announced on February 6, 2006 and is the first and only product of the M series of handsets from Sony Ericsson (aside from the Sony Ericsson Aspen).

 About

 The M600 is designed as a business tool and its features reflect this role.
 The M600 supports push email, document editing and PC synchronisation amongst other features.
 Notably the M600 does not have an integrated camera, which is a positive attribute for those working in environments where cameras are not permitted.

 The phone uses the UIQ 3 software platform, which is based upon Symbian OS 9.1.
 The M600 has a new special type of full QWERTY keyboard below the display, on the phone itself.
 The touchscreen displays 262,144 colours (18-bit colour depth) with a resolution of 240x320 pixels at 2.6 inches long in diagonal.
 The M600 runs the Nexperia PNX4008 ARM9 208 MHz processor from Philips and has 64MB RAM and 128MB Flash ROM.
+This processor also includes a PowerVR MBX GPU for hardware-accelerated 3D graphics.

 It is notable that the Sony Ericsson P1 has its form factor based on this model.